-There is no right size of school for everyone.
+There is no right school size for everyone.
 Some children thrive in large groups with many diverse social opportunities such as those found in most public schools and typical private schools.
 But many children (and adults, for that matter) feel overwhelmed by crowds and find that they don’t function at their best when surrounded by too many people.
-That’s one reason my primary focus here at Alt Ed Austin is on small schools.
+They blossom in small groups and when nurtured with individual mentoring.
+That’s one reason Alt Ed Austin’s Alternative School Directory is focused on small programs.
+(You can find somewhat larger progressive schools in our carefully curated Other Recommended Schools directory.)

-My son’s school during his upper elementary and early middle school years was what some in the education world call a “microschool” and others like to call “small but mighty.”
-It has about a dozen students and one main teacher (though students also learn from parent volunteers, neighbors, and guest speakers, as well as from artists, artisans, and other community experts the students visit in their workplaces).
+My son’s school during his upper elementary and early middle school years was what some in the education world refer to as a “microschool” and others like to call “small but mighty.”
+It had about a dozen students and one main teacher (though students also learned from parent volunteers, neighbors, and guest speakers, as well as from artists, artisans, and other community experts the students visited in their workplaces).
 Now a teenager, my son is one of about 60 students enrolled in high school and middle school classes at another innovative school in Austin.
 These are just two of many intentionally small schools featured on this site, and the demand for this kind of intimate learning environment is growing.
 To be sure, some of the smallest schools in the directory are simply new; they plan to grow in student enrollment, staff size, and facilities—but not to exceed the size of a well-functioning community.

 What is the upper limit of such a community?
 That’s a matter of opinion, and education researchers continue to debate the issue and to study the effects of “small learning communities” or “schools within schools” established in the last two decades in Boston, New York, and other large cities—even right here as part of AISD’s High School Redesign.
 The main idea behind the Human Scale Education Movement is that smaller classes and school communities lead to closer relationships between teachers and students and among fellow students, which in turn lead to higher levels of academic engagement, fewer dropouts, better test scores, higher rates of college admissions, etc. These programs generally try to cap learning communities at around 300 (so, for example, an urban high school of 1,200 students might encompass 4 separate or semiseparate learning communities that stick together with the same teachers and advisers for several years).